Marcus Forss: 2017–2019

 On 22 June 2017, Forss joined the B team at Championship club Brentford on a two-year contract.
 After scoring 11 goals in his first 23 B team appearances, he signed a new 3 1/2-year contract in February 2018.
-He finished the 2017–18 season as the B team's top scorer with 21 goals and won the team's Player of the Year award.
+He finished the 2017–18 season as the B team's top scorer with 21 goals and won both of the team's Player of the Year awards.
 Forss was promoted into the first team squad for the 2018–19 season and despite missing five months of the campaign with a back injury, he was a regular inclusion in matchday squads when fit and finished the season with 9 appearances and two goals.

-2019–20
+2019–20 season and loan to AFC Wimbledon

 After one goal in three early-2019–20 season appearances, Forss signed a new four-year contract and joined League One club AFC Wimbledon on loan until the end of the 2019–20 season.
 He scored seven goals in his first seven appearances for the club and scored the first senior hat-trick of his career in a 4–1 victory over Southend United on 12 October.
 Four goals in five appearances in October 2019 won Forss the EFL Young Player of the Month award.
 Four further goals in December 2019 saw him nominated for the League One Player of the Month award.
 By the time his spell was ended early by a season-ending torn hamstring on 14 January 2020, he had scored 11 goals in 19 appearances.
 Forss' performances during the season were recognised with the AFC Wimbledon Young Player of the Year award.

-2020–21
+2020–21 season

-Following surgery on his torn hamstring, Forss returned fit for the 2020–21 season and the departures of Ollie Watkins and Saïd Benrahma elevated him to second-choice behind incoming forward Ivan Toney.
+Following surgery on his torn hamstring, Forss returned fit for the 2020–21 season and the departures of Ollie Watkins and Saïd Benrahma elevated him to second-choice behind new signing Ivan Toney.
 For two-thirds of the season he served predominantly as a substitute, playing forward and wing roles.
 Off the back of a spell of seven goals in 13 appearances, Forss signed a new 5 1/2-year contract in December 2020.
 In April 2021, a change in formation allowed Forss to break into the starting lineup, as one of two forwards alongside Ivan Toney.
 His first appearance as part of the new formation saw him score his first goal for over five months, in a 5–0 win over Preston North End.
 Brentford qualified for the promotion playoffs and playing as a substitute in the semi-final second leg versus Bournemouth, Forss scored the 81st-minute goal which secured a 3–2 aggregate victory and sent the Bees to a second consecutive playoff Final.
 Forss' 2020–21 season ended with 50 appearances, 10 goals and promotion to the Premier League after a 2–0 victory over Swansea City in the playoff Final.